 Transportation Security Administration (TSA)

-The TSA is responsible for all checkpoint screening and federally-regulated security operations at Port Columbus International Airport and Rickenbacker International Airport.
+The TSA is responsible for all checkpoint screening and federally-regulated security operations at John Glenn Columbus International Airport and Rickenbacker International Airport.
 The TSA will have jurisdiction in the event of a hijacking or a hostage situation aboard an aircraft in flight, which includes an aircraft on the ground with the doors closed.
 The TSA may provide a support role in the investigation of an aircraft incident if terrorism or hijacking is suspected whether the aircraft is or is not in flight.

 County Coroner’s Office